GrosvenorTechnology/OemAccessApi/documentation/Entities/CommonTimeTable.md

                 }
                 ]
             }
-        ]
+        ],
+        "holidayId": "BankHolidays"
     }
 }
 ````

+The `days` enumeration is: [Su, Mo, Tu, We, Th, Fr, Sa, Ho].

-The time table type is used to specify a series of periods based on the day of the week.
+The time table type is used to specify a series of periods based on the day of the week and holiday days.
 The number of transitions per day is not limited, but should be kept to a sensible limit of 10 or less.
 All transitions are processed as local times in the time zone specified in the Device Configuration.

 If you require a continuous period that runs over midnight, you must use an end time of 24:00, this will ensure that the period from the first day is seamlessly linked to the next. e.g. Monday 9:00 to Tuesday 17:00, if you build the periods as 09:00-23:59 then 00:00-17:00, there will be a minute discontinuity at 23:59 to midnight on Monday where the timeTable will be inactive.
 Instead use 09:00-24:00 and 00:00-17:00.

 ## Properties

+### holidayId

+**[entityId] (empty)** An optional property that allows you define when a day is a holiday rather than a 'normal' day of the week.
+It points to a record in the holiday table.
+When in a holiday period, rather than using the time periods for the relevant day, it uses the `Ho` or `Holiday` time periods.
+If there are no time periods defined for the holiday period, the time table will be `OutOfPeriod`.
+This is useful for Bank Holidays, when you do not want scheduled doors to unlock.

 ### operationalMode